-Unit Energy Savings (UES): Defines the savings value for an energy efficiency measure.
+Unit Energy Savings (UES): Defines the savings value for an energy-efficiency measure.

-U-value or U-factor: The measure of a material's ability to conduct heat, numerically equal to 1 divided by the R-value of the material.
+U-value or U-factor: The measure of a material's ability to conduct heat, numerically equal to 1 divided by the uncertainty: The range or interval of doubt surrounding a measured or calculated value within which the true value is expected to fall within some degree of confidence.

+R-value of the material.
 Used to measure the rate of heat transfer in windows.
 The lower the U-factor, the better the window insulates.